 You have the option to cancel and keep the worksheet, or to delete the worksheet.

-If you are viewing the worksheet when you delete it, the Budget Summary will display.
+If you were viewing the worksheet when you delete it, the Budget Summary will display.
 Otherwise you will stay where you were.

 Every worksheet has a header that displays its title and number.
 This header is always visible when you are in the worksheet.